A mortgage agreement in principle is an official document from a lender that shows how much they think you could borrow if you applied for a mortgage.

 Getting a mortgage in principle is normally pretty quick and easy.
 You can either:

 We’d normally recommend using a mortgage broker.
 That’s because, even though you can apply directly to mortgage lenders, there are over 100 lenders in the UK!
 So, it can be hard to know which lenders are most likely to say yes.
 And even harder to know which will be willing to lend you the most money, or to give you the best deal.

 On the other hand, an independent mortgage broker will know the ins and outs of the different mortgage lenders and can compare the market to find the best one for you.
 You’ll have to dig out a few documents for them (things like bank statements and ID) but once that’s done, they’ll often be able to get you a mortgage in principle in as little as an hour.
 That’s right, you just put your feet up and pour yourself a bevvy while they sort out the whole application for you!

-Just beware: some online mortgage brokers will give you a mortgage in principle without actually going to a lender for you.
+By the way, some online mortgage brokers will give you a mortgage in principle without actually going to a lender for you.
 If you’re thinking: ‘huh?
 I thought only lenders could give out mortgages in principle?!’ then you’re half right, but there is a catch!

 The document you get given by a lender is technically called a mortgage agreement in principle.
 Don’t get us wrong, most people still call it a mortgage in principle for short.
 But some mortgage brokers (mostly the online ones) take advantage of that and will give you a ‘mortgage in principle’ (without the word ‘agreement’ in it) that hasn’t been okayed by a lender.
-It’s a bit sneaky really.

 What happens after a mortgage in principle?